 The BOT maintains appropriate board policies and administrative procedures.
 The BOT is guided by board policies, orientation materials provided during orientation, and the CCLC Trustee Handbook, and engages in ongoing professional development and training.
 The BOT has two retreats a year to review, evaluate, and set district priorities and engage in long-range planning.

-Standard IV.C.
+None Standard IV.C.
 Acronym List

+BOT Board of Trustees

 SLT Senior Leadership Team

 CCLC Community College League of California

 CEO Chief Executive Officer